lshqqytiger/discord-tsx-factory/README.md

 });
 ```

-You can manually delete handler from memory by calling `unbind` function.
+You can manually delete handler from memory by calling `off` function.

 ```tsx
 import { Client, InteractionType } from "discord-tsx-factory";